quantmoon/enigmx/README.md

 Important: the last updated version of Enigmx belongs to the branch *"cloud_test"*, corresponding to this section.

-Please, see the [Project Article](https://enigmx.com/the-project/) or the [Project Whitepaper](https://www.docdroid.net/txvET7H/enigmx-whitepaper-en-pdf) to see further details.
+Please, see the [Project Article](https://enigmx.com/the-project/) or the [Project Whitepaper](https://www.docdroid.net/txvET7H/enigmx-whitepaper-en-pdf) for further details.

 Any inquiries, please send us a email at contacto@quantmoon.com.